eban5/hello-map/README.md

 ## How To Run

+See the live demo at [https://eban5.github.io/hello-map/](https://eban5.github.io/hello-map/) or follow the instructions below to run the project locally.

 1. Download the repository
 2. Open "index.html" with your browser of choice
 3. Click on the "hamburger" icon to expand the options menu